Volume 8 • Number 2 • July, 2015

-Note- This article was written in response to an article written by photographer, Martha Casanave, in 2011 – which she later significantly revised (in 2015) after having learned of my strong disagreement with her basic premise – and in which she (regardless of referenced version) continues to argue that digital photography should not be considered (nor even be labeled) as being an act of photography, at all .
+Note- This article is an editorial response to an article written by photographer, Martha Casanave, in 2011 – which she later significantly revised (in 2015) after having learned of my strong disagreement with her basic premise – and in which she (regardless of referenced version) continues to argue that digital photography should not be considered (nor even be labeled) as being an act of photography, at all .
 (Casanave's 2015 revised version of her original 2011 article can be downloaded, as a PDF file, by clicking the following link: Casanave.pdf.)

 A Rose by Any Other Name